schoeberl/wildcat/README.md

 For the FPGA designs we explore flip-flops (FF) and on-chip memory (mem) for the register file.
-For the ASIC design we use flip-flops.
-It is estimated that the RF dominates the area in the ASIC design.
+For the ASIC design we use flip-flops only.
+It is estimated that the register file dominates the area in the ASIC design.

 The memory based register file is implemented with distributed LUT RAMs in the Artix.
 Therefore, the number of bits in block